-If you’ve ever wanted to make your own Vegan Gingerbread House Recipe, then this recipe is for you!
-I’ve personally always admired these wonderful creations for years, yet never made one myself, despite baking gingerbread cookies for years!
-Not this year though, it was about time for me to figure this one out and despite multiple worries around ‘how am I going to assemble this’ and ‘I hope the biscuit doesn’t break’ it worked out perfectly fine.
+I've personally always admired these wonderful creations for years, yet never made one myself, despite baking gingerbread cookies for years!
+When I finally created one of these fun festive houses, despite multiple worries such as 'how am I going to assemble this' and 'I hope the biscuit doesn't break', it worked out perfectly fine.
 This got me convinced that pretty much everyone can do it 😉

 - ground ginger

 - soft brown sugar - I like to use light brown sugar